danloh/readup/README.md

 **Still Stuck?**

-- See Issue [readest/readest#358](https://github.com/readest/readest/issues/358) for further details, or head over to our [Discord][link-discord] server and open a support discussion with detailed logs of your environment and the steps you’ve taken.

-## Support

-If Readest has been useful to you, consider supporting its development.
-Your contribution helps us squash bugs faster, improve performance, and keep building great features.

 ## License

-Readest is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Readup is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the [LICENSE](LICENSE) file for details.

 The following libraries and frameworks are used in this software: